betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

 In short, I want to back runners when:

-- the available to back price is better than the rating for that runner by at least 10%
+- the available to back price is better than the rating for that runner by a variable percentage
 - they have a rating less than 5
 - the scheduled event start time is less than 2 minutes away
-- there isn't a bet already placed on the runner
 - the event isn't in play